 8. Virginia Barbecue

-Virginia Barbecue offers an array of styles in its menu, from St. Louis style ribs to North Carolina barbecue sandwiches.
+Virginia Barbecue offers an array of styles in its menu of quality foods, from St. Louis style ribs to North Carolina barbecue sandwiches.
 The company currently just has a couple of restaurants in Virginia.
 But it’s looking to grow into new markets by working with interested franchise owners.
 Restaurant and management experience is preferred.
 But the company teaches new franchisees what they need to know to get started.

 The initial franchise fee is $25,000.
 And total startup costs for new barbecue franchises fall between $36,000 and $202,000.